lukateras/python-fraudrecord/README.md

 $ pip install fraudrecord
 ```

-To use the non-blocking client, include the `aio` extra:
+To use the non-blocking client include the `aio` extra:

 ```sh
 $ pip install fraudrecord[aio]